PhD, Informatics, National University of Ireland, Galway

 Jodi Schneider is an assistant professor at the School of Information Sciences.
 She studies the science of science through the lens of arguments, evidence, and persuasion.
 She is developing Linked Data (ontologies, metadata, Semantic Web) approaches to manage scientific evidence.
 Schneider holds degrees in informatics (Ph.D., National University of Ireland, Galway), library & information science (M.S., UIUC), mathematics (M.A., UT Austin), and liberal arts (B.A., Great Books, St. John's College).
 She has worked as an actuarial analyst for a Fortune 500 insurance company, as the gift buyer for a small independent bookstore, and in academic science and web libraries.
 She has held research positions across the U.S. as well as in Ireland, England, France, and Chile.

 Courses currently teaching

-After class and by appointment
+After class or by virtual appointment

 Publications & Papers